Skip to main content

 default:"false"

 Compress results with GZIP before saving.
-Reduces storage costs and transfer time.
 When true, results are saved as {task_id}.json.gz.

 storage_object_name